The knot releases.

 The Result

 The muscle relaxes.
-Blood flow returns to the tissue.
-The referred pain stops.
-Range of motion comes back.
-Your body returns to normal function, not managed function, not reduced pain.
-Normal.
+Blood flow returns.
+The referred pain stops and range of motion comes back.
+Your body returns to normal function, not managed function.

 If there's a knot driving the pain, dry needling resolves it.